 “Oh my god,” said Amanda.
 “You people make me bloody sick.
 I just dropped by to see Marjorie.
 I can’t believe the stress on the newsdesk at Pig and Pig Farmer.
 Sometimes I fear I may be wasted there.”

 “Oh,” I replied.
-“If you were to leave Pig and Pig Farmer it would be a tragic loss to the world of journalism.”
+“If you were to leave Pig and Pig Farmer it would be a tragic loss to the world of journalism, not to mention Big Pig Meat.”